darkfeline/dantalian/doc/dev/fuse.rst

    .. note::

-      Note that this is different from standard.
-Usually symlink(a, b) creates a symlink at a to b, but this symlink(source, target) creates a symlink at source to target.
-This is a quirk in the FUSE library used in dantalian.
+      This has the same quirk as `link()`.

    If `source` is in real space, link it (forward request to OS).
-If `source` is in tag space, tag the newly created symlink.
+If `source` is also in tag space, tag the newly created symlink.
 If `source` is in virtual space, raise EINVAL.

 .. method:: truncate(path, length, fh=None)
    :noindex: